Multi-Agent Diverse Generative Adversarial Networks: Experiments

-To further explore the mode capturing capacity of MAD-GAN, we experimented with a much more challenging task of multi-view data generation.
-In detail, we trained MAD-GAN (three generators) on a combined dataset consisting of various highly diverse images such as {\em islets}, {\em icebergs}, {\em broadleaf-forest}, {\em bamboo-forest} and {\em bedroom}, obtained from the Places dataset~\cite{zhou2017places}.
-To create the training data, images were randomly selected from each of them, creating a dataset consisting of $24,000$ images.
+To further explore the mode capturing capacity of MAD-GAN, we experimented with a much more challenging task of diverse-class data generation.
+In detail, we trained MAD-GAN (three generators) on a combined dataset consisting of various highly diverse images such as {\em islets}, {\em icebergs}, {\em broadleaf-forest}, {\em bamboo-forest}, and {\em bedroom}, obtained from the Places dataset~\cite{zhou2017places}.
+Images were randomly selected from each of them, creating a training dataset of $24,000$ images.
 The generators have the same architecture as that of DCGAN.
-In this case, as the images belong to very diverse modalities, the generator parameters were not shared.
-As shown in Figure~\ref{fig:madgan_multiview}, to our surprise, we found that, even in this highly challenging setting, each generator is able to generate samples from different modality.
-This clearly indicates that MAD-GAN is able to disentangle diverse modes even if the training dataset is highly challenging given that it contains images from varying modalities.
+In this case, as the images in the dataset belong to different classes, we did not share the generator parameters.
+As shown in Fig.~\ref{fig:madgan_multiview}, to our surprise, we found that even in this highly challenging setting, the generations from different generators belong to different classes.
+This clearly indicates that the generators in MAD-GAN are able to disentangle inter-class variations.
+In addition, each generator for different noise input is able to generate diverse samples, indicating intra-class diversity.